slsa-framework/source-tool/DESIGN.md

     * "Require review from Code Owners"
     * "Require approval of the most recent reviewable push"

-### IMMUTABLE_TAGS
+### TAG_HYGIENE

-This tool can also check to see if the GitHub repo is configured to require immutable tags.
+This tool can also check to see if the GitHub repo is configured to require tag hygiene.
 To do so it checks that the repo enables the follow rules to ~ALL tags:

 1. Doesn't allow tag updates